pinobatch/little-things-nes/pretendo/README.md

 "analog effects" that produce unpredictable behavior.
 So the program turns rendering on, reads 256 bytes from video memory, and computes their CRC16 value.
-This produces about one frame of visible artifacts but hopefully 16 usable bits of entropy.
+This produces about one frame of visible artifacts along with hopefully 16 usable bits of entropy.

 This program displays an animation nearly identical to the power-on sequence of the original Game Boy system, except with four digits